This page covers what fallow dead-code reports, how to prioritize findings, and when to act.

 # Only check files in the current PR

-fallow check --changed-since main
+fallow dead-code --changed-since main

 Reports issues only in files that git shows as changed.
 Fast and focused for CI.